Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Fri May 29 2026
+Last update on Mon Jun 01 2026

-**217 day before 2027 ⏱**
+**213 day before 2027 ⏱**

-🤖 This README.md is updated with horror, by Gabot ❤️
+🤖 This README.md is updated with cruelty, by Gabot ❤️